jvasile/Planeteria/README.md

  * --delete-missing  delete planets from db if they are not in file system
  * --clean           remove missing planets, unused feeds

+The `--clean` flag doesn't remove old posts from the cache (just unused feeds), and it doesn't delete unused planets, but in a future version, it will.

 ## About Planeteria's code

 This is a free open source project licensed under the